Ratte222/Training3/NotificationService.md

 # Problem notification service
 - there may be problems with saving data in binary files
 - now there may still be problems under heavy load

+# State project now
+Added the ability o choose the provider data base for notification queues and problem notifications.
+Bun nothing has been fully tested